simon9500/Summer-Project-2017/README.md

 # Summer Project 2017
 Work done in Python for the summer project in the School of Physics in the summer of 2017.

+`findSN.py` allows the user to change the time differences between detectors (in source code) and find the corresponding Supernova.
+This was the first program written, when I was trying to get to grip with the geometry and mathematics of the problem.

+`sampleplotSN.py` is a more complex simulation expanding on previous work by adding uncertainties.
+Or get it touch if you have questions about it.

+`sample_dt.py` samples neutrino start times from real detector data.

 To run one of the programs as usual type:

 `python yourfilename.py <optional input files>`